foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2018/HUST_iRhythm/Readme.md

 ### Before Running This Application
 * Download source code of iRhythm from github.
-* Download ./doc/spi2i2s.bit,which is the bitstram file of Cmod A7 to extend a i2s peripherals
+* Download ./doc/spi2i2s.bit,which is the bitstream file of Cmod A7 to extend a i2s peripherals
 * Make sure all connection is correct again.
 * Make sure iRhythm is in the Wifi environment,which is matching with the setting in the code,including wifi name and wifi password.
 * Check the switch 1 and 2 of EMSK are in off state to boot as ARCem_7d core.

 ### Run This Application
 * Download with USB-JTAG or use bootloader to boot the program.
-* After iRhythm connect the wifi,initialization will complete very fast and OLED may light to show the song reading from SD card.
+* After iRhythm connect the wifi, initialization will complete very fast and OLED may light to show the song reading from SD card.
 * After that song can be heard from the speaker and OLED shows download speed and decode speed.If not,try to rotate the volume bar to increase the volume.
 * the user can control with the key any time.